Stoke Climsland: History

 The manor of Climsland was one of the seventeen Antiqua maneria of the Duchy of Cornwall.
-The manor was recorded in the Domesday Book (1086) as Climson; there were 5 hides of land and land for 24 ploughs.
+The manor was recorded in the Domesday Book of 1086 as Climson; there were 5 hides of land and land for 24 ploughs.
 One hide was held by the lord (with 3 ploughs and 9 serfs) and 30 villeins and 30 smallholders had 17 ploughs and 4 hides of land.
 There were also 3 acres of meadow, 16 square leagues of pasture and 3 square leagues of woodland.
 The income from the manor was £6 sterling.

 In the 12th century, Climsland became part of a 250 hectare royal deer park called Kerrybullock, or Carrybullock, until it was disparked by Henry VIII in the 16th century.
 The park was mentioned in 1282 and its extent was 600 acres.
 In 1337 the park was recorded as being three leagues around and as having 150 deer.
 In 1352 Edward the Black Prince sent 6 of the oaks to Stoke for the building of the church there and in 1357 ordered that herds of deer be sent to his other parks at Launceston and Trematon to restock them.
 In the park was a lodge, still called Lodge House in 1677.
 Along with other ducal parks Carrybullock was disparked c.
 1540 by King Henry VIII; for the next four and a half centuries it became pasture for cattle (today's Duchy Farm).
+N.B.
+Another Duchy Farm exists on St Mary's, Isles of Scilly.